-Matters for Inclusion in the Proxy Materials for the 2024 Annual Meeting of Shareholders
+Matters for Inclusion in the Proxy Materials for the 2025 Annual Meeting of Shareholders

-Matters for inclusion in the proxy materials for the 2024 Annual Meeting of Shareholders, other than nominations of directors, must be received by the Company by the close of business on December 8, 2023.
+Matters for inclusion in the proxy materials for the 2025 Annual Meeting of Shareholders, other than nominations of directors, must be received by the Company by the close of business on December 12, 2024.
 All proposals must comply with Rule 14a-8 under the Securities Exchange Act of 1934, as amended.

-Matters for Consideration at the 2024 Annual Meeting of Shareholders, but not for Inclusion in the Proxy Materials
+Matters for Consideration at the 2025 Annual Meeting of Shareholders, but not for Inclusion in the Proxy Materials

-Matters for consideration at the 2024 Annual Meeting of Shareholders, but not for inclusion in the proxy materials, must be received by the Company no earlier than January 11, 2024, and no later than February 10, 2024.
-In the event, however, that the date of the 2024 Annual Meeting of Shareholders, is advanced by more than 30 days or delayed by more than 60 days from the second Wednesday in the month of April, in order to be timely notice by the shareholder must be received no earlier than the 90th day prior to the date of such annual meeting and not later than the close of business on the later of (i) the 60th day prior to such annual meeting and (ii) the 10th day following the day on which public announcement of the date of such meeting is first made.
+Matters for consideration at the 2025 Annual Meeting of Shareholders, but not for inclusion in the proxy materials, must be received by the Company no earlier than January 9, 2025, and no later than February 8, 2025.
+In the event, however, that the date of the 2025 Annual Meeting of Shareholders, is advanced by more than 30 days or delayed by more than 60 days from the second Wednesday in the month of April, in order to be timely notice by the shareholder must be received no earlier than the 90th day prior to the date of such annual meeting and not later than the close of business on the later of (i) the 60th day prior to such annual meeting and (ii) the 10th day following the day on which public announcement of the date of such meeting is first made.
 The proposal must meet all the requirements set forth in our Bylaws.

-Nominations of Individuals for Election as Directors at the 2024 Annual Meeting of Shareholders Using Proxy Access
+Nominations of Individuals for Election as Directors at the 2025 Annual Meeting of Shareholders Using Proxy Access

 Our Bylaws include a proxy access provision.
 Shareholders who meet the requirements set forth in our Bylaws may submit director nominations for inclusion in the proxy materials.
-Proxy access nominations for the 2024 Annual Meeting of Shareholders must be received by the Company no earlier than November 8, 2023 and no later than December 8, 2023.
-However, if the date of the 2024 Annual Meeting of Shareholders is more than thirty days before or after May 11, 2024, then the deadline for submitting any such proxy access nominations is the later of the close of business on the date that is 180 days prior to the date of the 2024 Annual Meeting of Shareholders is first publicly announced or disclosed.
+Proxy access nominations for the

+2025 Annual Meeting of Shareholders must be received by the Company no earlier than November 12, 2024 and no later than December 12, 2024.
+However, if the date of the 2025 Annual Meeting of Shareholders is more than thirty days before or after May 8, 2025, then the deadline for submitting any such proxy access nominations is the later of the close of business on the date that is 180 days prior to the date of the 2025 Annual Meeting of Shareholders or the tenth day following the date that such date of the 2025 Annual Meeting of Shareholders is first publicly announced or disclosed.
 Proxy access nominations must meet all the requirements set forth in our Bylaws and include the additional information required by Rule 14a-19(b) under the Securities Exchange Act of 1934, as amended.

-Nominations of Individuals for Election as Directors at the 2024 Annual Meeting of Shareholders (other than through Proxy Access)
+Nominations of Individuals for Election as Directors at the 2025 Annual Meeting of Shareholders (other than through Proxy Access)